sylodev/community-actions/Moderation/JaMcSu-BasicallyBastion/README.md

 * @everyone - Send Messages | Allow
 * @everyone - Add Reactions | Deny
 * Atlas - Add Reactions | Allow
 * Slow-Mode - Enabled | Minimum of 15 seconds.
-(This is actually required for it to not break because of how messageCreate functions)
+(This step is actually required for it to not break because of how Discord handles **messageCreate**)

 **Suggestion Approval Channel**
 * @everyone - Read Messages | Deny